brianjriddle/tv4-continous-delivery-valtech-2012-02/quiz/quiz.md

 !SLIDE
 2005-6 search for one button deploys

-.notes video flickr way to deploy got my boss at the time to watch
+.notes video of flickr way to deploy got my boss at the time to watch

 !SLIDE center
 ![but-i-gave-it-too-you](but-i-gave-it-to-you.jpg)

-.notes cool but never going to happen
+.notes cool but never going to happen not completely true as it did happen 2 years later.

-!SLIDE bullets
+!SLIDE
 * spolsky test (2000)
-* Can you make a build in 1 step
+* Can you make a build in one step